RichOren/KSStrap/content/kss/docs/styleguide.md

 ######Styleguide Website for your website or web app.

-* styleguide/index.html - Home and overview of the style guide.
+* styleguide/index.html - Home and overview of the Styleguide.
 * styleguide/section-xxx.html - Each section of the Styleguide.
 * styleguide/public/ - Assets for the Styleguide website.